What Does Egg Freezing Involve?

 - Age 40: Around 5% chance each month

 With age being the biggest factor affecting a woman’s fertility (by age 40 it’s fallen by more than half), we encourage women to be proactive in their approach to exploring assisted reproductive technologies like egg-freezing before their fertility undergoes a significant decline.
-It’s a way of taking out fertility insurance.

 What Are The Steps Involved In Egg Freezing?